Ulas Samchuk

-Ulas Oleksiiovych Samchuk (Улас Олексійович Самчук; 20 February 1905 – 9 July 1987) was a Ukrainian writer, propagandist, publicist, journalist, and a member of the Government of the Ukrainian People's Republic in exile.
-He was a member of the Organization of Ukrainian Nationalists, a Nazi collaborator, and noted antisemite.
+Ulas Oleksiiovych Samchuk (Улас Олексійович Самчук; – 9 July 1987) was a Ukrainian writer, publicist, journalist, Nationalist and proponent of Ukrainian independence.
+A member of the far-right Organization of Ukrainian Nationalists and the paramilitary Ukrainian Military Organization, Samchuk was a Nazi collaborator, propagandist and noted antisemite.
+Samchuk remains a controversial figure.

 Biography

-Samchuk was born on 20 February 1905, in the village of Derman (now Derman Druha, Rivne Raion, Rivne Oblast, Ukraine).
+Samchuk was born on in the selo of Derman, Volhynian Governorate (present-day Derman Druha, Ukraine).
 From 1917 to 1920 he studied at a four-grade elementary school in Derman.
 In 1921–1925 he studied at the Kremenets Ukrainian private gymnasium.
 Before he finished his secondary education, he was called up for service in the Polish Army in 1927, and later deserted in August of that year, escaping to Germany.
 In Germany he worked delivering coal, and with the help of a supportive German family, Samchuk continued his studies at the University of Breslau.

 In 1929, Samchuk moved to Prague, Czechoslovakia.
 He was attracted by the city's vibrant Ukrainian community and the Ukrainian Free University in which he enrolled, and where he graduated in 1931.

 In 1932, while in Prague, Samchuk first heard about the Holodomor famine, and traveled back into Soviet Ukraine to witness the event firsthand.
 In response, Samchuk wrote the novel Maria (1934), the first literary work about the famine, and village life at the time.
 In 1937, on the initiative of Yevhen Konovalets, a cultural office of the Ukrainian nationalist leadership headed by Oleh Olzhych was established.
 Prague became the centre of the Cultural Office, and one of the main institutions was the Section of artists, writers and journalists, chaired by Samchuk.

 While Samchuks pre-war works did not appear antisemitic, to the contrary, they had described a childhood with close Jewish friends.
 During the war period his writings would go in the opposite direction, and would praise Hitler and call for support of the German army, while urging support to fight the "Judeo–Bolshevist" regime of the USSR, also espousing the ethnic cleansing of Ukraine.
 He wrote: "Where the Ukrainian state will be built, there will be no Jews there."

-In 1941 he returned to Volyn as a member of one of the ultranationalist Organization of Ukrainian Nationalists marching groups, where during 1941–1942, worked for the Nazi's, within the Reichskommissariat Ukraine, as chief editor of the pro-Nazi newspaper Volyn.
-During this time, he notably wrote of the Babi Yar massacre “Today is a great day for Kyiv, the German authorities met the passionate desires of Ukrainians, ordering all Jews, of which there are still 150,000 remaining, to leave Kyiv.”
+In 1941 he returned to Volyn as a member of the Organization of Ukrainian Nationalists.
+During 1941–1942, he worked for the Nazis within the Reichskommissariat Ukraine, as chief editor of the pro-Nazi newspaper Volyn.
+During this time, he wrote of the Babi Yar massacre “Today is a great day for Kyiv, the German authorities met the passionate desires of Ukrainians, ordering all Jews, of which there are still 150,000 remaining, to leave Kyiv.”

 On September 1, 1941, shortly before the Babi Yar massacres Samchuk wrote on page 2 of Volyn: “The element that settled our cities, whether it is Jews or Poles who were brought here from outside Ukraine, must disappear completely from our cities.
 The Jewish problem is already in the process of being solved.”